 The best way to pursue financial freedom may vary depending on your unique circumstances and goals.

-What you should do before quitting your dream job?
+What you should do before quitting a job to start a business?

 However, some tips on how to start a side hustle and make money while still maintaining a day job can include:

-Do your research – If you’re considering quitting your job to pursue a side hustle, it’s important to do your research first.
+Do your research – If you’re considering quitting your job to pursue a side hustle, it’s essential to do your research first.
 Make sure you understand the different types of freelance work available and which ones might be best suited for your skills and experience.
-Also, be sure to find out about any licensing or certification requirements that may be necessary for the type of work you want to pursue.
+Also, be sure to find out any licensing or certification requirements necessary for the type of work you want to pursue.

 Get organized – One of the biggest challenges when starting a side hustle is keeping track of all the different tasks and responsibilities involved.
 To avoid feeling overwhelmed, it’s helpful to get organized early on and set up systems for tracking progress and communication with clients\/staff.